Produced by the creative team behind Tenchi Muyo

 - Crossdresser: Poor Kazuki has to dress in a pilot suit with fake breasts and ass to disguise the fact he's a man.
 It doesn't help that the first time he's wearing it Mitsuki Sanada is laughing uncontrollably for pretty much the entire scene.

 - It doesn't help that the suit also changed his voice to the typical "high-pitched anime girl" kind of voice... and the change was an improvement in that it fit his personality better.

 - Cross Over: Tenchi Muyo!
 GXP reportedly includes material (read:Zinv) that indicates Dual is part of the Tenchi Muyo!
 OVA 'verse.
 When Zinv is unrestricted by D he is able to produce Lighthawk Wings.
 Also Zinv looks just like the robot Seina pilots at the end of Tenchi Muyo GXP.

 - The Ditz: Mitsuki Rara.

 - During the War: Giant robot war, that is...

 - Embarrassing Coverup: Dr. Sanada's cover story for Mitsuki and Kazuki disappearing into another dimension: They'd eloped.

 - Empathic Weapon: One of the most extreme and strange examples Zinv not only sympathizes with Kazuki; Zinv is Kazuki.
 His parallel twin, anyhow.

 - Enter Stage Window: Yayoi's method of getting to Kazuki in the morning before the other girls.
 She does not use a ladder or a convenient tree, but a bridge between their houses that she appears to have built overnight after moving in.

-- Expy Kazuki, Mitsuki and D are pretty much a less mentally screwed up Shinji, Auska, and Rei.
+- Expy: Kazuki, Mitsuki and D are pretty much a less mentally screwed up Shinji, Asuka, and Rei.